dfirebaugh/boostio/README.md

 If you don't have these files in place, you will likely just see a grey window when you run the app.

+### Writing Plugins
+Take a look at `./boostio.lua` to see the function signatures of the lua api.